 The work surface, 30 inches above the floor, spans the four base units and appears as one continuous surface.
 The surface depth is 25 inches deep.
 It is edged with oak trim routed to form an eased edge.
 The work surface juts out an extra six inches at the center workstation to provide additional “desk” space.
 The surface is covered with three coats of floor grade polyurethane varnish for added protection.

 Resting on the work surface are six custom bookcases.
 The overall height of the base units together with the bookcases is 96” tall, the same as the remaining bookcase flanking the window.
-The design of the bookcases is consistent with the remaining bookcase, hence the scalloped top rail on the cases.
-Topping off the project is crown molding consistent with the crown on the remaining bookcase.
+The

 To facilitate the installation of the computer tower bays in the base units, the existing electrical outlets needed to be relocated to line up with the bays.
 The owner also decided to place the cable modem and wireless modem on top of the bookcases which necessitated moving an electrical outlet 100” off the floor.
 The upper duplex receptacle is split into an un-switched receptacle and a switched receptacle.
 The modems are plugged into the un-switched receptacle and accent lighting is plugged into the switched receptacle.
 Just above and also just below the bottom fixed shelf of the bookcases over the corner work station and the center work station are two receptacles as well, to provide a convenient power location for desktop devices.